BtheGit/raymarcher/PLAN.md

 - [x] Flow field pathfinding for swarms.
 Sort of
 - [] ECS doesn't allow multiple components of the same type (audio) since it uses component types as keys
 - [] Add generic onstart and onend for events in animations, that can be managed outside of the animation system (could also have set sound types per AI type...)
+- [] Move wad ingestion and setup out of main function for better clarity
+- [] audiosprites

 ### Alternate fun ideas with raycasters: